WUSTL-Biol4220/home/labs/lab_10.md

 *Lab 10 GitHub Classroom link:* https://classroom.github.com/a/BlDjHtUt

+**(Note: Problem 2, Task 3 previously asked you to find motifs with 5 to 6 repeat units (e.g. GACATAGATACA).
+You should now search for motifs with 3 to 4 repeat units.)**

 In the previous lab, we explored how to use the `grep` command with regular expressions to search and print general text patterns found within a text file or stream.
 Refer to the Lecture 09 for a review on regular expressions for search patterns.

 Regular expressions may also be used to *find and replace* content within text files or streams.
 Among Unix tools, the `sed` command is the simplest, most flexible, and most widely proliferated tool.
 Lecture 10 provides an overview of how to construct various stream editing commands using `sed`, including find-and-replace commands.